Construction of the 40m TX loop

 air cooling is better.

 The bare copper is weather-proofed by two layers metal-primer and one layer blank metal paint.
-The copper knees are tin-lead soldered, this should not cause any noticeable signal loss.
+The copper knees are electronic tin-lead soldered, this should not cause any noticeable signal loss.

 New version loop.
 Square thick copper radiator.